kubermatic/docs/content/kubermatic/v2.14/advanced/addons/_index.en.md

 at the default configuration above as a starting point.

 To deploy any changes, edit the KubermaticConfiguration in-place using `kubectl edit` or apply it from a file using `kubectl apply`.
-The Kubermatic Operator will reconcile the installation and after a few moments your changes will take effect.
+The KKP Operator will reconcile the installation and after a few moments your changes will take effect.

 ### Accessible Addons

-Accessible addons can be installed in each user-cluster in Kubermatic on user demand (in contrast to regular addons, which are always installed and cannot be removed by the user).
-If an addon is both default and accessible, then it will be installed in the user-cluster, but also be visible to the user, who can manage it from the Kubermatic dashboard like the other accessible addons.
+Accessible addons can be installed in each user-cluster in KKP on user demand (in contrast to regular addons, which are always installed and cannot be removed by the user).
+If an addon is both default and accessible, then it will be installed in the user-cluster, but also be visible to the user, who can manage it from the KKP dashboard like the other accessible addons.
 The accessible addons are:

 * [node-exporter](https://github.com/prometheus/node_exporter): Exports metrics from the node
 * [Open Policy Agent Gatekeeper](https://github.com/open-policy-agent/gatekeeper): OPA Policy Controller for Kubernetes - (**beta**)